Stephanie1226/turtle-travel/README.md

 # turtle-travel
-* This project is hosting on Heroku: https://turtle-frontend.web.app/ (Please use Chrome or Firefox to open)
+* This project is hosting on Firebase: https://turtle-frontend.web.app/ (Please use Chrome or Firefox to open)
 * Turtle travel frontend using ReactJS App: on http://localhost:3000/
 * A slighty change in ./node_moduls./victory-line in order to plot the routes.
 * Flask Backend: https://github.com/Stephanie1226/turtle-travel-backend